prajeshecm/micorservices/Readme.md

 Purpose :

-	HLA ( Housing Loan Application ) Is an app which helps customer to identify whether customer is eligible for housing loan And if eligible what will be the rate of interest
+	HLA ( Housing Loan Application ) Is an app which helps customerRank to identify whether customerRank is eligible for housing loan And if eligible what will be the rate of interest
-	And the customer who is eligible ( or not )  for housing loan will also get an email to agree and next step in the process.
+	And the customerRank who is eligible ( or not )  for housing loan will also get an email to agree and next step in the process.

 Use case :

 	//Scenario 1 :  Success scenario
-		Given a customer in SSN background with good score And customer with details
+		Given a customerRank in SSN background with good score And customerRank with details
 		When I trigger HLA
-		Then customer has to validate against SSN team
-		And if eligible customer
+		Then customerRank has to validate against SSN team And if eligible customerRank
-		And custom details has to send to notification team And email has to send to customer with rate and other details
+		And custom details has to send to notification team And email has to send to customerRank with rate and other details

 	//Scenario 2 :  Failure scenario
-		Given a customer in SSN background with negative mark And customer with details
+		Given a customerRank in SSN background with negative mark And customerRank with details
 		When I trigger HLA
-		Then customer has to validate against SSN team
-		And customer details has to save in customer data And custom details has to send to notification team And email has to send to customer with not approved.
+		Then customerRank has to validate against SSN team And customerRank details has to save in customerRank data And custom details has to send to notification team And email has to send to customerRank with not approved.

 	//Scenario 3 :